wangruohui/xformers/_sources/index.rst.txt

 Welcome to xFormers's documentation!
 =====================================

+(This fork increases level of verbosity of the sidebar)

 *xFormers* is a PyTorch based library which hosts flexible Transformers parts.
 They are interoperable and optimized building blocks, which can be optionally be combined to create some state of the art models.